dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Really digging into Python, I think I found my muse :).
 Now just to keep it up.

 **Thoughts:** Joined a paid Python web based forum.
 Hoping to be able to keep myself motivated thru the slow days.

+### Day 43: 6 Aug 2019

+**Today's Progress**: Spent a big chunk of time on the book Python Basics and even bigger chunk on PEP8.

+**Thoughts:** Going all in on Python is exhausting, however I think that I can stick to it with the help I'm getting.